The Best States for Nurse Practitioners: A Guide to NP Autonomy

 • Restricted practice authority.

-Keep reading as we dive in to explain each category and define which states give NPs the greatest independence.
+Let’s dive in, review each category, and define which states give NPs the greatest independence.

 Nurse Practitioner Full Practice States